 What do you blog on?
 A laptop, desktop, phone, tablet?

 Marijuana, usually.
 With a laptop to capture my stoned thoughts and feelings.

-I don’t have many people who readers who also have a blog themselves, so I’m going to pass up the exciting opportunity to ask questions that won’t get answered.
+I don’t have many readers who also have a blog themselves, so I’m going to pass up the exciting opportunity to ask questions that won’t get answered.
 I’ll say this though: how one reacts to the questions I ask has been an excellent way for me to determine whether they’re a potential pal.